Ligne Claire

 What is the ligne claire illustration style?▾

-How does ligne claire differ from other comic styles?▾
+How does ligne claire differ from manga or American comics?▾

 Related Styles